Luke 9

 [10] And the apostles, having returned, they declared to Him how much they had done.
 And having taken them, He withdrew by Himself into a city called Bethsaida.

-Comments Luke 9:10 For verses 10 to 17, see Comments Matthew 14:13-21, Comments Mark 6:30-44, and Comments John 6:1-13.
+Comments Luke 9:10 For verses 10 to 17, refer to Comments Matthew 14:13-21, Comments Mark 6:30-44, and Comments John 6:1-13.

 [11] Now the multitudes having learned followed Him; and having received them, He spoke to them concerning the kingdom of God, and those having need of healing He cured.